ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/tutorials/editor/launcher.md

 2. Type a name for the project in the **Name** field.
 (You will be notified if a project by the same name already exists in the folder specified in the **Location** field.)

 3. Specify where the project should be created in the **Location** field.
-The default path for new projects can be changed in [The Settings Tab ](launcher.md#the-settings-tab).
+The default path for new projects can be changed in [The Settings Tab](launcher.md#the-settings-tab).
  - You can use the **Open Path** button next to the field to browse to a desired folder in your operating system's Folder Selection dialog.

 4. Optionally, you may give the project *tags* by typing them, separated by commas, in the **Tags** field.
 Tags are just bits of text that can be used as keywords when searching for projects in the [Recent Projects](launcher.md#recent-projects) subtab.